 How is geographic information science and technology used in the military?

-This is a segment of our multi-part series honoring the active service members and veterans who’ve taken or who teach USC’s Geographic Information Science and Technology (GIST) graduate programs by allowing them to share some of their most memorable experiences.
+This is a segment of our multi-part series honoring the active service members and veterans who have taken or who teach USC’s Geographic Information Science and Technology (GIST) graduate programs by allowing them to share some of their most memorable experiences.

 For today’s article, we talked with Adrianna Valenti, an alumna of our M.S. in GIST program and Geospatial Analyst for the Air National Guard.
 She has also served as an imagery analyst for the U.S. Air Force and Geospatial Analyst for the Air Force National Reserve.
 Adrianna completed the M.S. in Geographic Information Science and Technology in May 2015 and is currently pursuing a Ph.D. in Earth Systems and Geoinformation Sciences at George Mason University.

 To read the other articles in this series, click the following links: